 I simply cannot criticize the work that Fine and Cozart have achieved with this recording, and believe me, there are very few records in this world about which I could not find something to criiticize.
 It is, after all, our job, and we like to set VERY high standards for the work we do.

-What We’re Listening For on Janis’s Amazing Piano Concerto Recordings for Mercury
+What We’re Listening For on Janis’s Amazing Piano Concerto Recordings

 - Energy for starters.
 What could be more important than the life of the music?